CyVerse-Ansible/ansible-gateone-server/README.md

 Role Variables
 --------------

+Note that some variables indicated as "Required" below are defined in `defaults/main.yml`, only so that this role passes automated tests.
+These variables still must be overridden in order to deploy a working GateOne server.

 | Variable                | Required | Default                               | Choices | Comments                                                |
 |-------------------------|----------|---------------------------------------|---------|---------------------------------------------------------|
 | GATEONE_REPO            | no       | https://github.com/edwins/gateone.git |         |                                                         |